Install AWS Nitro API Co-signer

 You will be prompted to enter the following parameters:

-- Note: Please make sure to add only the bucket name and not the full ARN of the bucket.
-If your bucket ARN is
+• S3 bucket name: Enter the name of the S3 bucket that you created before.
+You should only add the bucket name and not the full ARN of the bucket.
+For example: If your bucket ARN is arn:aws:s3:::{BUCKET-NAME}, you need to enter only {BUCKET-NAME}.

 At this stage, you will have the option to configure the Callback Handler parameters for the API user connecting the Co-signer to the workspace.
 This feature is optional.
 You can configure it later through the Console, APIs, or locally from the Co-signer's host machine.

-For detailed instructions on setting up your Callback Handler's interface to the Co-signer and implement its logic and code, refer to the Setup API Co-signer Callback Handler section.
+For detailed instructions on setting up your Callback Handler's interface to the Co-signer and implementing its logic and code, refer to the Setup API Co-signer Callback Handler section.

 Once the installation is complete, the Co-signer will automatically start running.